AnalogJ/lexicon/README.md

 Some providers (like Route53 and TransIP) require additional dependencies.
 You can install [provider specific dependencies](https://github.com/AnalogJ/lexicon/blob/master/setup.py#L86-L97) separately:

     pip install dns-lexicon[route53]

+To install lexicon with the additional dependencies of every provider, do the following:

+    pip install dns-lexicon[full]

 You can also install the latest version from the repository directly.